-Composite fillings allow Dr. Cunningham to repair an area of decay in a tooth while maintaining the tooth’s natural, white beauty.
-Composite restorations require only the most conservative tooth preparations, allowing the Dr. Cunningham to save as much of your natural tooth as possible.
+Composite fillings allow Dr. Ross to repair an area of decay in a tooth while maintaining the tooth’s natural, white beauty.
+Composite restorations require only the most conservative tooth preparations, allowing the Dr. Ross to save as much of your natural tooth as possible.

 A crown is used to entirely cover or “cap” a damaged tooth.
 Besides strengthening a damaged tooth, a crown can be used to improve its appearance, shape or alignment.
 A crown can also be placed on top of an implant to provide a tooth-like shape and structure for function.
 Porcelain or ceramic crowns can be matched to the color of your natural teeth.
 Other materials include gold and metal alloys, acrylic and ceramic.

 - Replace a large filling when there isn’t enough tooth remaining